What is the International Baccalaureate Program?

 Seneca Academy began the process of becoming an authorized IB/PYP World school in the winter of 2009 because the philosophy and methods are consistent with our fundamental beliefs regarding children and education.
 Throughout the process of applying for authorization, having our entire teaching faculty participate in IB training, creating a trans-disciplinary program of inquiry, integrating the program throughout our school, and finally hosting the IB visiting team in May of 2012 and receiving full authorization in September 2012, we have embraced the tenents and philosophies of the program.

 The IB/PYP program provides a framework for Seneca Academy teachers to deliver our engaging, relevant, challenging and significant curriculum.
 We teach using the inquiry method, which allows students to engage in the learning process through hands-on and high-level thinking activities.
 Our Program of Inquiry outlines the 6-week units of study that each class investigates throughout the year.
 Through these units, our students acquire the knowledge, concepts, skills, and attitudes that allow them to successfully move forward cognitively, socially and emotionally.
-Click here to download the IB General Regulations: Primary Years Program.
+Learn more about the IB Primary Years Program.

 Complete information about the IB and its programs can be found on their website www.ibo.org.
 For more information about how the IB/PYP program is being implemented at Seneca Academy, please call us at (301) 869-3728.